RECARBRIO 500mg / 500mg / 250mg powder infusion solution medication leaflet

 4.2 Posology and method of administration

-It is recommended that Recarbrio should be used to treat infections due to aerobic Gram-negativeorganisms in adult patients with limited treatment options only after consultation with a physician withappropriate experience in the management of infectious diseases.
+It is recommended that Recarbrio should be used to treat infections due to aerobic Gram-negativeorganisms in patients with limited treatment options only after consultation with a physician withappropriate experience in the management of infectious diseases.

 Posology

-Table 1 shows the recommended intravenous dose for patients with a creatinine clearance(CrCl) ≥ 90 mL/min (see sections 4.4 and 5.1).
+Table 1 shows the recommended intravenous dose for adult patients with a creatinineclearance (CrCl) ≥ 90 mL/min and Table 2 shows the recommended intravenous dose forpaediatric patients (from birth to < 18 years of age) with normal renal function (seesections 4.4 and 5.1).

 Dose of Recarbrio

-Infusion Duration of
+Infusion time Duration of

-Type of infection (imipenem/cilastatin/ Frequencyrelebactam) time treatment
+Type of infection (imipenem/cilastatin/ Frequencyrelebactam) (minutes) treatment

-Hospital-acquiredpneumonia, including Every500 mg/500 mg/250 mg 30 mins 7 to 14 daysventilator associated 6 hourspneumonia2,3
+Hospital-acquiredpneumonia, including Every500 mg/500 mg/250 mg 30 7 to 14 daysventilator associated 6 hourspneumonia†‡

-Infections due to aerobic Duration in
+Infections due to aerobic

-CrCl ˃ 150 mL/min, the recommended dose of Recarbrio may not be sufficient (see section 4.4).3Includes bacteraemia, in association with, or suspected to be associated with, HAP or VAP.4e.g., for cIAI and cUTI the recommended treatment duration is 5 to 10 days; treatment may continue up to14 days.
+*As calculated using the Cockcroft-Gault formula.†For HAP or VAP patients with CrCl ˃ 250 mL/min, and for patients with complicated intra-abdominal infections(cIAI) or complicated urinary tract infections (cUTI), including pyelonephritis with CrCl ˃ 150 mL/min, therecommended dose may not be sufficient (see section 4.4).‡Includes bacteraemia, in association with, or suspected to be associated with, HAP or VAP.§e.g., for cIAI and cUTI the recommended treatment duration is 5 to 10 days; treatment may continue up to14 days.

 Special populations